 • Too small: if your photo is not at least 800px wide, it’s really difficult to see the detail of the costume and your entry will not be posted.

 • Not Family friendly: Ensure your submission is family-friendly.
 (EX: Devoid of material deemed inappropriate for children such as sexually-explicit text or images, use of profanity, or references to the use of illegal drugs.)

 Contest Categories and Rules

 It’s time to get your costumes ready for the 2020 Halloween Costume Contest for a Cause!
-All entries for this year’s contest will be considered for prizes in ten exciting categories.
+All entries for this year’s contest will be considered for prizes in five exciting categories.
 All costume categories have equivalent prizes for the selected winners.
 Winners for each category will be chosen by our amazing panel of expert judges.
 Take a look below for some additional details about the 2020 Halloween Costume Contest for a Cause.

 Eligibility: The contest is open to amateur photographers only.
 PROFESSIONAL PHOTOGRAPHERS, BOTH FULL AND PART-TIME WILL BE DISQUALIFIED.
 Photos must have been taken within the past 12 months.

 Entry deadline: November 6th 2020, 11:59 pm (no exceptions)

 Adults are never too old to dress up for Halloween!
 And now that your childhood days are over, here’s your chance to still get some recognition for all that effort you put into your amazing DIY costume.
 The winning selections for this category are awarded to the top costume worn by those 18-years-old or older.
 To be considered the “Best Adult Costume,” you must add an extra level of detail to both your costume and description to stand out from the crowd.
 All costumes are fair game—scary, funny, and especially unique as long as your costume submission is family-friendly.

 1st place: $100